Visit the institution website for COVID‑19 updates

 - Small group teaching allows a high level of student-teacher interaction, encouraging a warm and friendly learning environment.

-- Supplementary lectures in mathematical and statistical methods are available.
+- Supplementary lectures in mathematical and statistical methods are available at the beginning of the course.

-The programme consists of traditional lectures, tutorials, seminars and computer lab work in small groups, plus a 15,000 word dissertation on a topic relevant and appropriate to the MSc of your choice.
+The programme consists of traditional lectures, tutorials, seminars and computer lab work in small groups.
 Courses are assessed both continuously and with end-of-semester exams.

 Every MSc student is assigned an adviser at the beginning of the year.
 Your adviser will provide you with individual guidance on module choice and academic conduct.Modules